TrenchBroom/TrenchBroom/Build.md

 ## Windows

-Visual Studio 2017 or 2019 can be used for development.
-TrenchBroom needs to compile with VS 2017 (that's what our releases are built with).

 ### Prerequisites

 In order to develop, debug and compile TrenchBroom, you need to install tools listed below.

-#### Visual Studio 2017

-Download [VS 2017](https://visualstudio.microsoft.com/vs/older-downloads/#visual-studio-2017-family) and install it.

-You'll also need to install these dependencies using Visual Studio Installer (included with main installer):

-- Workloads
-  - **Desktop development with C++**

 #### Visual Studio 2019

 Download [VS 2019](https://visualstudio.microsoft.com/vs/) and install it.